nickloman/nickloman.github.com/_posts/2014-03-09-biom25-16s-practical.md

 Q: Do samples cluster by individual?

 Q: What are the most dominant taxa in stool, skin, urine?
+How do they differ?

 ## Infant gut metagenome